July 22, 2020

 The reality of COVID-19 has college students across the country planning to skip the upcoming school year, with some citing worry over personal finances and concern over online classes.
 Many students and their families lost income amid the pandemic, making it tougher to pay tuition and other educational expenses.
-And while college administrators are planning reboots that reduce the potential health risks of starting school this fall, students aren’t excited about the proposed instructional delivery options.
+Additionally, some students aren’t excited about the proposed instructional health safety options.
 Taking hybrid and online classes are unappealing to those who signed up for a traditional college experience.

-But financial roadblocks and less-than-desirable learning environments may not justify putting your education on pause this fall, especially when considering some of the drawbacks.
+Financial roadblocks and less-than-desirable learning environments may not justify putting your education on pause this fall.
 Let’s look at a few problems you might encounter if you take a gap year and skip college enrollment this coming semester.

 Problem #1: No One Knows When or If We’ll Get Back to “Normal”

 Lively student unions, packed dorm rooms, and full lecture halls are a thing of the past, at least for now.
 Whether we’ll return to a typical college experience anytime soon is seeming more unlikely.
-Even the possibility of having millions of students crisscrossing the U.S. to return to campus by spring isn’t guaranteed.
 Some would describe that scenario as an epidemiological nightmare in the making.
 But, waiting it out could mean unnecessarily delaying your education, especially when colleges and universities are bolstering their online instruction offerings for new and returning students.

 Problem #2: The Typical Gap Year Benefits are Fewer